 Helpful information for you to gather includes:

 - Photographs and videos of the crash scene, if you can safely take them.
-This is compelling evidence that accurately captures what occurred at the accident scene, including weather and road conditions.
-This evidence makes it difficult for the at-fault party to deny liability in the future; and
+This is compelling evidence for your car accident injury lawyer that accurately captures what occurred at the accident scene, including weather and road conditions.
+This evidence makes it difficult for the at-fault party to deny liability in the future.

 - Witness statements may help you identify the at-fault driver and provide other useful information for your future insurance claim.
 Get the names and contact information of witnesses if they will offer it.
 Witnesses must sign and date each page of any written statement.

 3. Go to the Hospital to Check for Injuries

 People usually experience shock when accidents happen, so they don’t think about seeking medical attention immediately.
 After a car accident, emergency services will come to your aid and take you to the closest hospital if you sustained serious injuries.